 You’ll find plenty of family friendly attractions across the Algarve that serve up fun in the sun, whether you like to whizz through the waters on jet-skis or swing for a hole in one on the golf course.
 If you feel the need for speed, there are four great go-karting locations including Hot Wheels Raceway in Albufeira, or you can soar down the flumes at Aqualand and Zoomarine.
 If you prefer to stay near the beach, hop on a horse and trot across the sands or try your hand at surfing an scuba diving!

 SURFING IN PORTUGAL

 The warm waters of the Atlantic make an incredible playground for those who love to frolic in the surf, from tots paddling in shallow waters at Tavira, Carvoeiro or Albufeira, to the pro surfers that hit the windier, wavier spots past Lagos and Aljezur.
-You’ll find watersports in every popular resort, especially by the Blue Flag beaches of Albufeira and Lagos - so don a wetsuit and hit the waves!
+You’ll find watersports in each of the best resorts in Algarve, especially by the Blue Flag beaches of Albufeira and Lagos - so don a wetsuit and hit the waves!